 Southwestern furniture shares many of the same characteristics of the Rustic and Lodge styles, but specifically reflects the rich history of the southwestern states.
 Navajo influences are apparent in the abundant use of turquoise, silver and cultural symbols and themes.

-Transitional borrows the best of the classic elements of Traditional and Contemporary styles, merging them for a more formal look with contemporary simplicity and comfort.
-Lines and forms tend to be simple but sophisticated.
+Transitional style borrows the best of the classic elements of Traditional and Contemporary styles, merging them for a more formal look with contemporary simplicity and comfort.
+Lines and forms of transitional bedroom furniture, including nightstands, tend to be simple but sophisticated.
 Furniture is of moderate scale, but upholstered pieces like armchairs or bed benches are often overstuffed.
 The emphasis is on uncluttered detail.
 Transitional style makes use of texture rather than color, so palettes tend to be muted or earth-toned.
 As shown by the use of straight lines with tapered legs, transitional furnishings make use of contrast for functionality and comfort.
 Furniture is restful and graceful; woods are rich with medium to dark finishes.
 Sub categories of this style include Casual and Eclectic.